Set callback and redirect URLs

 • An Allowed callback URL (also known as a redirect URI) is the web address where a user is sent after they authenticate.

-• An Allowed logout redirect URL is where they go when they sign out - sometimes these are the same as the allowed callback URLs.
+• An Allowed logout redirect URL is where the user is redirected when they sign out - sometimes these are the same as the allowed callback URLs.

 Set callback URLs